fastify/fastify-swagger/README.md

 fastify.swagger()
 ```

-**Note**: `@fastify/swagger` must be registered before any routes to ensure proper route discovery.
+> ℹ️ Note: `@fastify/swagger` must be registered before any routes to ensure proper route discovery.
 Routes registered before this plugin will not appear in the generated documentation.

 <a name="usage.fastify.autoload"></a>
 ### With `@fastify/autoload`